IUSmusic/Stars/README.md

 1. a **confirmed relation layer** of reviewed structure,
 2. a **candidate relation layer** of interpretable but unconfirmed hypotheses,
+3. an **effective pathway layer** that expresses which routes are currently operative under a given condition,
-3. a **balanced moral geometry** for fair structural testing,
+4. a **balanced moral geometry** for fair structural testing,
-4. and a **real-world environment layer** that introduces institutions, scarcity, enforcement, leadership, memory, and conflicting pressures.
+5. and a **real-world environment layer** that introduces institutions, scarcity, enforcement, leadership, memory, and conflicting pressures.

 The resulting system supports a research program in which:

 - concepts are modeled as evidence-bearing entities,
 - relations preserve provenance and review state,
 - candidate links are surfaced through explicit signals,
-- moral and social outcomes are mediated rather than directly assumed,
+- social and moral outcomes are mediated rather than directly assumed,
+- operative pathways vary with receiver-state and environmental pressure,
 - and conceptual dynamics can be examined under both symmetrical test conditions and realistic asymmetric conditions.

 ## 2. Research Framing